-Instead of doing a full review, I thought I’d go through a few points that I feel are important when deciding on a password manager; and compare how Bitwarden better lives up to my expectations than LastPass.
+I’ll go through a few points that I feel were important to me when deciding on a password manager, and compare how Bitwarden vs LastPass lives up to my expectations.

 Bitwarden and LastPass both offer free hosted password management services with clients available for multiple popular platforms.

 LastPass have been pretty good about being available in every web browser and on every platform.
-However, they left the LastPass extension for Firefox for Android to rot for over a year before abandoning it, and they were slow to migrate their extension to Firefox Quantum.
+However, they left the LastPass extension for Firefox for Android to rot for over a year before abandoning it.
+They were slow to migrate their extension to WebExtensions, the new Chromium-inspired extension API used since Firefox Quantum.
 They’ve also got a long history of shipping outdated versions of their extensions to Firefox users over several years.

 In my experience, the LastPass extension for Firefox has been only getting more and more buggy with time.
 My browser of choice, Firefox, clearly haven’t been a priority for LastPass.

 Bitwarden have desktop apps for Linux, MacOS, and Windows; as well as mobile apps for Android and iOS and browser extensions for just about all web browsers — including the underdogs like Vivaldi and Brave with their tiny marketshares.
 Bitwarden is everywhere I am and everywhere I can foresee finding myself — whereas LastPass suggest you switch your browser to continue using their service.

 LastPass’ toolbar icon in my browsers used a glaring red color; a color normally reserved to indicate that something is broken or requires your attention.
 Bitwarden’s calm blue icon is less alarming and I subjectively strongly prefer it over LastPass’ icon.
 I’ve also found that Bitwarden displays error messages in situations were LastPass would just silently fail to perform the requested operation.

 Open-source and self-hosting